behu-kea/python-basics/lectures/week-50.md

 ## Exercises

 - 8.1.1
-- 8.1.2
 - 8.2.1
-- Write a function that checks if a string password is valid.
-Here are the requirements
-  - The length of the password must be longer than 10 characters but shorter than 15
-  - The first character cannot be a number
-  - The last character cannot be `t` (for some weird reason)
-  - The password cannot contain the string `surdej` (for a perfectly fine reason)
-- 8.2.2
+- 8.3.2
 - 8.5.1
-- 8.5.2
+- 8.6.1

+## Level 2

+### Exercise 1

-- Create a game where two users put in their names.
+Create a game where two users put in their names.
 Now two dice are rolled, the user with the highest number wins

+### Exercise 1.1

+Write a function that checks if a cpr number is valid

+### Exercise 2

+8.8